-Telephone: (202) 962 - 4829 Facsimile: (202) 962 - 8300

-E-Mail: LBMeyer@venable.com

 ROBERT G. KREKLEWETZ, LL.B., M.B.A.

-Rob is a partner at Millar Wyslobicky Kreklewetz, LLP, with an LL.B. from Osgoode Hall Law School, and a M.B.A. from York University.
-Extensive Trade and Commodity Tax Experience.
-Rob's practice focuses on Customs & Trade matters, including Periodic Verification Audits concerning Valuation, Tariff Class Origin, or Marking issues, and including NAFTA Origin Verification Reviews, Forfeitures, Seizures, and other NAFTA & WTO issues.
+Rob is a partner at MILLAR KREKLEWETZ LLP, with an LL.B. from Osgoode Hall Law School, and a M.B.A. from York University.

+Extensive Customs, Trade & Commodity Tax Experience.
+Rob's practice focuses on Customs & Trade matters, including Periodic Verification Audits and Voluntary Disclosures concerning Valuation, Tariff Class Origin, or Marking issues, and NAFTA Origin Verification Reviews, Forfeitures, Seizures, and other NAFTA & WTO issues.
 Rob's practice area also focuses on Commodity Taxes, which encompasses all issues involving Canada's Goods and Services Tax (GST) and Harmonized Sales Tax (HST), as well the various other provincial sales taxes, including Ontario RST and Quebec QST.
-MWK also advises on the application of all other excise taxes, a
+All elements of Millar Kreklewetz's practice include Tax and Trade Litigation, and Rob has acted as lead counsel in the CITT, Tax Court of Canada, Federal Court of Appeal, Ontario Court of Justice, and the Ontario Court of Appeal.